viromedia/viroreact-oculus/README.md

 3. Go into the code-samples directory.
 4. Run `npm install` from the test directory of this project.
 This should pull down all the dependencies for a default viro workspace.

 4A.
 NOTE: This will be installing a pre-built version of the viro framework.
 In particular (as shown in the package.json file within code samples), it is targeting the .TGZ prebuilt viro package.
-This .tgz file represents the Viro React platform (see instructions below on how to rebuild it if needed), in particular, the  `npm install ../react-viro-2.17.0.tgz`.
+This .tgz file represents the Viro React platform (see instructions below on how to rebuild it if needed), in particular   `../react-viro-2.17.0.tgz`.

 4B. *Important* if re-installing the viro frame work for the second time, ensure that you remove the previously installed viro package.
 Do this from within the sample code directory: `rm -rf node_modules/react-viro/`